Kaelynmc/Mech-105-Algorithm/Linear Regression/README.md

 # Linear Regression Algoritm #

-Algorithm will filter outliers, compute the linear regression of the new set of points, and compute the corresponding R^2 value
+Algorithm will filter outliers, compute the linear regression of the new set of points, and compute the corresponding R^2 value.
+The main part of this script is defining what each variable is.
+From there, plugging those into equations to get the R^2 value of a function.

 INPUTS
  * x= x-values for our data set